Karratha, Western Australia: Geography

 Karratha, an isolated city, is located approximately 1535 km north of Perth and 241 km west of Port Hedland on the North West Coastal Highway.

 It is at the south central end of Nickol Bay, which has had settlements on the bay since the 1860s.

 The city is roughly rectangular in layout and is located on flat land adjacent to Nickol Bay.
 Tidal salt flats and areas of mangrove separate the city from the sea.
-Immediately to the rear of the city (south) lies a line of low hills.
+Immediately to the south of the city lies a line of low hills.

 Climate

-Karratha has a hot semi-arid climate (BSh), that just avoids a hot desert climate (BWh) classification.
+Karratha has a hot desert climate (BWh) classification.
 Temperatures are warm to hot all year round, with low rainfall, most of which falls in late summer due to the influence of tropical cyclones and the monsoon, although there is a second rainfall peak in early winter as the northern edges of cold fronts occasionally cause rain in the region.
 It is very rare for any rain to fall in the period from August to December.
-Winter temperatures rarely drop below 10 °C, while maximums stay in the mid to high 20s °C's and days are sunny with low humidity.
+Winter temperatures rarely drop below 10 °C, while maximums stay in the mid to high 20s and days are sunny with low humidity.
 Summers are very hot and usually dry although the erratic influence of the monsoon can cause periods of high humidity and thunderstorms.
 The record high temperature is 48.4 °C (119.1 °F), which was set 13 January 2022, while the record low is 6.9 °C (44.4 °F).
-The highest monthly rainfall on record was 348.8mm (13.7 in) in February 2011, owing to the passage of Tropical Cyclone Carlos and several other monsoonal lows over Karratha.
+The highest monthly rainfall on record was 348.8mm (13.7 in) in February 2011, owing to the passage of Cyclone Carlos and several other monsoonal lows over Karratha; the highest daily rainfall was 274.4 mm due to the passage of Cyclone Sean on 20 January 2025.